Yu0tang/ESTI/README.md

 ESTI: An Action Recognition Network with Enhanced Spatio-Temporal Information
 ---------------------
-By Jiang Zhiyu, Yi Zhang
+By Zhiyu Jiang, Yi Zhang